Chart Color Schemes

 Infrastructure

-Coffs Harbour has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Coffs Harbour has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
-Notable ones include Coffs Harbour Bypass, The Shoreline Luxury Retirement Living, Coffs Harbour Affordable Housing, and Elements at Coffs.
+AreaSearch has identified 17 projects that may impact the area.
+Notable projects include the Coffs Harbour Bypass, The Shoreline Luxury Retirement Living, Coffs Harbour Affordable Housing, and Elements at Coffs.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.